web

 By attending the course, you’ll learn to:

-Identify if an employee may be experiencing poor mental health
+• Identify if a team member may be experiencing poor mental health

-Managers who can support the mental health of their teams will encourage employees and the organisation to thrive, increasing talent retention, and reducing the impact of presenteeism and long-term sickness absence.
+By supporting the mental health of your team, you’ll encourage your people to thrive, increasing talent retention, and reducing the impact of presenteeism and long-term sickness absence.

 Better understanding of mental health and less stigma ripples out into communities, with the potential to improve and save lives.